patrickfung/okta.github.io/_source/_posts/2017-06-13-add-authentication-angular-pwa.md

 1. Head on over to <https://www.okta.com/developer/signup>
 2. Fill out the signup form, and click "Get Started"
-3. Within a few minutes you'll get a confirmation email, follow the instructions in the email to finish setting up your account
+3. Within a few minutes, you'll get a confirmation email, follow the instructions in the email to finish setting up your account

 Log in to your Okta Developer account and navigate to **Applications** > **Add Application**.
 Click **Single-Page App**, click **Next**, and give the app a name you’ll remember (e.g., "Angular PWA").
 Change all instances of `localhost:8080` to `localhost:4200` and click **Done**.

-**TIP:** Add `http://localhost:4200` as a **Logout redirect URI** so Logout functionality works in your Angular app.
+**TIP:** Add `http://localhost:4200` as a **Logout redirect URI**, so log out functionality works in your Angular app.

 Copy the client ID into your `server/src/main/resources/application.properties` file.
 While you're in there, add a `okta.oauth2.issuer` property that matches your Okta domain.
 For example: